lammps/lammps/doc/src/Commands_compute.rst

 An alphabetic list of all LAMMPS :doc:`compute <compute>` commands.
 Some styles have accelerated versions.
-This is indicated by additional letters in parenthesis: g = GPU, i = USER-INTEL, k = KOKKOS, o = OPENMP, t = OPT.
+This is indicated by additional letters in parenthesis: g = GPU, i = INTEL, k = KOKKOS, o = OPENMP, t = OPT.

 .. table_from_list::